Check out the courses we offer

 The four categories are:

-– Ensure access to appropriate medical care including dental care or treatment and also including the neglect of, or unresponsiveness to, a child/young person’s basic emotional needs
+• Ensure access to appropriate medical care or treatment – also including neglect of, or unresponsiveness to, a child/young person’s basic emotional needs

 Abuse and neglect can take many forms, ranging from exploitation and disrespectful treatment to physical harm.
 It can be at a low level, and take place over a long time, or it can take place over a short time and be more extreme.
 It is all abuse.